Mark-MDO47/expt_AdaFruit_TTL666_display/README.md

 I am following instructions here
 - https://learn.adafruit.com/adafruit-qualia-esp32-s3-for-rgb666-displays/overview

-2023-11-09
-- I am using adafruit-circuitpython-adafruit_qualia_s3_rgb666-en_US-20231109-3ca9802.uf2<br>
+I am using the latest *.uf2 from https://circuitpython.org/board/adafruit_qualia_s3_rgb666/
-- library adafruit-circuitpython-bundle-9.x-mpy-20231109.zip
+- Choose your board from https://circuitpython.org/downloads to get latest download
 - I put the entire library into the ESP32-S3

 Somehow my ESP32-S3 did not respond to a double-tap on reset, so I did a factory reset and reloaded the UF2 bootloader.
 I followed the instructions here and it worked the first time.
 - https://learn.adafruit.com/adafruit-qualia-esp32-s3-for-rgb666-displays/install-uf2-bootloader

-I downloaded the MU editor as per instructions.
+I downloaded the **MU** editor as per instructions.
 It connected up to the ESP32-S3 board and its serial port.
 No red LED though.<BR>
 Looks like sometimes I need to reset after saving new code MU.

 ### CircUp tool for libraries